 In the normal course of its business, the Company may be involved in various claims, negotiations and legal actions.
-As of June 30, 2015, the Company is not aware of any asserted or unasserted claims, negotiations and legal actions for which a loss is considered reasonably possible of occurring and would require disclosure under the guidance.
+As of June 30, 2016, the Company is not aware of any asserted or unasserted claims, negotiations and legal actions for which a loss is considered reasonably possible of occurring and would require disclosure under the guidance.

-On September 10, 2014, a purported class action complaint was filed in the United States District Court for the District of New Jersey against the Company, the Chief Executive Officer and the Chief Financial Officer.
-The case is captioned In re CommVault Systems, Inc. Securities Litigation (Master File No. 3:14-cv-05628-MAS-LHG).
-The suit alleges that the defendants made materially false and misleading statements, or failed to disclose material facts, regarding the Company's financial results, business, operations and prospects in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.
+On September 10, 2014, a purported class action complaint was filed in the United States District Court for the District of New Jersey against the Company, its Chief Executive Officer and its Chief Financial Officer.
+The case is captioned In re Commvault Systems, Inc. Securities Litigation (Master File No. 3:14-cv-05628-MAS-LHG).
+The suit alleges that the Company made materially false and misleading statements, or failed to disclose material facts, regarding the Company's financial results, business, operations and prospects in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.
 The suit asserts claims covering an alleged class period from May 7, 2013 through April 24, 2014.
 It is purportedly brought on behalf of purchasers of the Company's common stock during that period, and seeks compensatory damages, costs and expenses, as well as equitable or other relief.
 Lead plaintiff, the Arkansas Teachers Retirement System, was appointed on January 12, 2015, and on March 18, 2015, an amended complaint was filed by the plaintiffs.
-Defendants filed their motion to dismiss the complaint on May 26, 2015, and the Plaintiff's filed their opposition brief on July 1, 2015.
-The Company's reply is due on August 17, 2015.
-The Company believes that the suit is without merit and intends to defend itself and the officers vigorously.
-At this time, the Company is unable to predict the outcome of this matter and cannot currently estimate a range of any possible losses that it may experience.
-Accordingly, the Company is unable at this time to estimate the effects of this lawsuit on its financial condition, results of operations, or cash flows.
-As of June 30, 2015 the Company has not recorded a reserve for this matter.
+On December 17, 2015, the defendant motion to dismiss the case was granted and the case dismissed; however, the plaintiffs were permitted to re-file their claim, which they did on February 5, 2016.
+Defendants filed another motion to dismiss on April 5, 2016, which remains pending with the court.
+Due to the inherent uncertainties of litigation, the Company cannot accurately predict the ultimate outcome of this matter.
+The Company is unable at this time to determine whether the outcome of the litigation will have a material impact on its results of operations, financial condition or cash flows.
+As of June 30, 2016 the Company has not recorded a reserve for this matter.